 This particular lock was made by the Theodore Bargman Company based in Detroit.
 While it has been obsolete since around 2002, this beauty was used in most Boler trailers around from the 1970-1990s.
-Its paddle handle design was popular amongst trailer users because it allowed for it to fit well with the exterior of the trailer.
-Although this model was aesthetically pleasing and sufficiently operational, it was not a high quality product.
-The majority of these locks did not last the lifespan of the trailer itself and had to be replaced.
-Because the company no longer sells the L-400 lock, replacement parts are difficult to find.
+Its paddle handle design was popular with trailer users because it allowed for it to fit flush with the exterior of the trailer.

 The Keeler lock is another lock that was utilized the paddle handle design, however, this rectangular model had a vertical orientation rather than horizontal.
 It was made by the Keeler Brass Company and used from 1978-1990 in most Airstreams and also Fleetwing trailers.
 Although this model has been obsolete since around the 1980s, replacement parts are still available to restore original models.